levymsn/ChatIR/README.md

 # [NeurIPS 2023] Chatting Makes Perfect: Chat-based Image Retrieval
 #### [[Project Page](https://www.vision.huji.ac.il/chatir/) | [Paper (arxiv)](https://arxiv.org/abs/2305.20062)] ####
-Welcome to the official repository for the NeurIPS 2023 paper, "Chatting makes perfect: Chat-based Image Retrieval".
-This paper delves deep into the realm of conversational AI, exploring how chatting mechanisms can lead to perfected models.
+Welcome to the official repository for the NeurIPS 2023 paper, "Chatting makes perfect: Chat-based Image Retrieval"!

+Most image searches use just a caption.
+We took it a step further with ChatIR: our tool that chats with users to pinpoint the perfect image.
 ![Chatting makes perfect banner](banner.png)

 ## Abstract